 Coins are cryptocurrencies that are created on their own native network and they operate on their own independent blockchains.

 Bitcoin (BTC) for example is a coin that operates and functions on its own blockchain.
 Likewise Ether (ETH) functions on Ethereum blockchain.
 Litecoin (LTC) is used within the Litecoin blockchain and Monero (XMR) exists on the Monero blockchain.
-All coins have a specific unique blockchain and own set of miners to verify their transactions.
+All coins have a specific unique blockchain with own set of miners in PoW and stakers in PoS network to verify their transactions.

 Use case of Coins:

 Coins – As the name suggests they work the same way as real life coins and their main function is to facilitate payments; transfer of value.

 Coins have same characteristics as your traditional money.
 They are fungible, portable, divisible and durable.
 Except crypto coins are created using encryption techniques and most of them have limited supply.

 Basically cryptocurrency coins are digital cash which you can use like physical cash to pay for things and services.